int128/gradle-ssh-plugin/README.md

 ### CLI test

-Server integration test can be run on IntelliJ or Gradle on any platform.
-It uses Apache MINA SSHD server as a test double.
+We can run the integration test of CLI as follows:

 ```sh
 ./gradlew :cli:check